JanneMattila/www/docs/_posts/2024/01/2024-01-29-multiple-private-endpoints.markdown

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/01/29/multiple-private-endpoints/warning.png" %}

-> Existing Private DNS Zones tied to a single service should not be
+> Existing Private DNS Zones tied to a single service **should not be**
-> associated with two different Private Endpoints as it will not
+> **associated with two different Private Endpoints** as it will not
 > be possible to properly resolve two different A-Records that point to the same service.
 > However, Private DNS Zones tied to multiple services would not face this resolution constraint.

-Above message is there every time when you are creating a private endpoint, so it can be easily ignored.
-And unfortunately, it's not very clear either.
+Above message is there every time when you are creating a private endpoint, so you might ignore it easily.
+And unfortunately, the message is not very clear either.

 If you now look at the storage account networking settings, you'll see that there are two private endpoints:

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/01/29/multiple-private-endpoints/two-pes.png" %}

-Private DNS zone has only one record:
+Private DNS zone still has only one record:

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/01/29/multiple-private-endpoints/dns2.png" %}